claywhill/project-2/README.md

 **Use the delete button to remove the list item entirely.

 As mentioned in the description, to assist making each item more of a reality we have included a few helpful buttons to get you going.
-Currently "Travel" and "Dating" are avaiable.
+Currently "Travel" and "Meetups" are avaiable.

 ## Future Release items:
 -sort the table by ascending or descending order.